bruchh/co-creating/Vorschlag_Webseitenstruktur_Co-Creating_our_city.md

 > **Dr. Raquishela Stewart, City of Charlotte:** I'm learning things that I did not know as far as how the young people want to be communicated with, some of the things that they're interested in.
 So it's going to allow us to take that information back and to reframe our programming, so that it is more suitable to what the youth want and we can combine that with what they need.

 > **Megha Mittal, Citizen scientist from Charlotte:** We don't really typically get to connect with city officials as much.
-I think having initiatives like 'Co-creating our city' will bridge that gap and allow us to better understand the government and also for them to understand like what we might like.
+I think having initiatives like 'Co-Creating Our City' will bridge that gap and allow us to better understand the government and also for them to understand like what we might like.

 > **Mauricio Martinez Aguirre, Citizen Scientist from Charlotte:** I always thought I have to do this or I'll create change when I grow up.
 And then coming here and doing this, I realized, oh, I can do change.
 Like right now, I don't have to wait.